Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates

 As a second foray into nonlinear models, we consider probit models for a binary response $Y$.
-As before, the orthogonalized regression coefficients from Algorithm~\ref{alg:resid_regression} will be valid causal estimates, although the story is slightly more complex in this model, which will be explained soon.
+As before, the nonlinear regression with residuals coefficients from Algorithm~\ref{alg:resid_regression} will be valid causal estimates, although the story is slightly more complex in this model, which will be explained soon.
 As before, we define the orthogonalized covariate $\Xt$ as in~\eqref{eq:xtilde_def_nonlinear}.
 We now additionally assume that that the covariates follow a Gaussian location model: $X_t \stackrel{d}{=} g_t(\bar{a}_{t-1}, \bar{X}_{t-1}) + \epsilon_t$ for some function $g_t$ and independent random variable $\epsilon_t \sim \mathcal{N}(0, \sigma_t^2)$.
 Lastly, we assume that the binary response $Y$ follows a probit model:

 where $\Phi$ is the CDF of the standard normal distribution.
-Similar to before, the g-formula evaluates to a probit model on $\bar{A}$, but now with re-scaled coefficients, as stated next. \begin{proposition}[Orthogonalized regression for probit-Gaussian models] In the setting above, $\psi$ follows a probit model:
+Similar to before, the g-formula evaluates to a probit model on $\bar{A}$, but now with re-scaled coefficients, as stated next. \begin{proposition}[Nonlinear regression with residuals for probit-Gaussian models] Assume the no unmeasured confounding, no interference, and positivity conditions (Appendix~\ref{app:identification}).
+In the setting above, $\psi$ follows a probit model:

 Moreover, $\theta = \beta / \sqrt{1 + \sigma^2}$, where $\beta$ are the regression coefficients from~\eqref{eq:log-linearity_assumption} and $\sigma^2 = \lambda_1^2\sigma_1^2 + \dots + \lambda_T^2\sigma_T^2$ with $\lambda$ from~\eqref{eq:probit_assumption}. \end{proposition}